 A number of classifications of Nigerian vegetation have been published since the 1950s.
 The development of categories reflects changing perceptions of the significance and value of such classifications.
 The former trend was to consider vegetation in isolation from cultivation and other aspects of human intervention.
-However, as it has become clearer that most of the landscapes in Nigeria are anthropogenic in some way, vegetation and land use are usually combined in current classifications.
+However, as it has become clearer that most of the landscapes in Nigeria are anthropogenic in some way, vegetation and land use are most often considered together in current classifications.

 Keay (1959) established many of the vegetation classes that are still used today, including mangrove, freshwater swamp, and wet and dry forest types.
 The last two of these are structurally very similar, though differing floristically; mature wet forest has all but disappeared in Nigeria, although dry forest, mostly in forest reserves, is present in many parts of the south, including Bendel and Ondo States.
+The Delta area of Rivers State, and of neighbouring states, hosts mangrove and freshwater swamp forests, the latter type being an 'edaphic variant of rain forest' confined to the banks of the Delta's numerous waterways.